flutter/devtools/CONTRIBUTING.md

 ## Manual Testing

-If you do not have environment configured, but want to try newest DevTools with all experimental features enabled:
+If want to explore DevTools with all experimental features enabled:

 1. Configure Dart or Flutter.